turova/rh/README.md

 ## OVERVIEW

 This tool allows a user to gather system data and output it in a way that's easy to process programmatically.
 It is extensible for both input modules and output modules, allowing a user to add new input data and to add new output formats.
+Some example use cases include saving a TSV log and plotting the time-series data or piping data into Fluentd.

 ## USAGE